-What to consider when opening a company in Sweden
+What to consider when opening a company in Sweden in 2023

 Opening a company, no matter the country an investor decides on, first implies a market analysis based on the industry the business will operate in.
 Sweden offers numerous business opportunities and setting up an enterprise implies an easy procedure.